ibm-cloud-docs/hpc-slurm/update-idle-time.md

  ``/data/<CLUSTER>/sym731/hostfactory/conf/requestors/symAinst/symAinstreq_policy_config.json``.
 Replace <CLUSTER> value with the name of your cluster.
 The default value is ***HPCCluster***.

-Make changes to the configuration file and restart the Slurm HostFactory service by using the following commands"
+Make changes to the configuration file and restart the {{site.data.keyword.slurm_short}} HostFactory service by using the following commands"

       ``$egosh service stop HostFactory``